JamesChung/reference-docs/golang.md

   }
   // err can be assigned baseError because *BaseError implicitly implements the error interface err = baseError
-  // because error is embeded, the Error() method can be implicitly used baseError.Error()
+  // because error is embedded, the Error() method can be implicitly used baseError.Error()
   // explicitly invoked via the error field instead baseError.error.baseError()